 Additionally, platED hosts monthly building wide programs in each of our residential spaces to discuss aspects of identity in a larger group setting and foster interaction between students, faculty & staff.
 This has included the Healthy Relationship Dinner Series, election watch parties, and study breaks.

-In 2016-2017, there were 17 platED events that included over 150 students.
+In 2017-2018, there were 20 platED events that included 165 students.
 Most students said they were likely to participate in a platED event again.
 One student shared that, “it was honestly really great.
 I think the group size, food selection, and timing were great, and the logistics were so easy on my end, which was very much appreciated.”

 Questions, concerns, or suggestions can be sent to platED@georgetown.edu